LazyDreamTeam/CodeZ/README.md

 The PHP website is a project of a syncrhonizing and publishing tool to help centralize and share snippets.

-**Note:** this project is currently not maintained as each of us moved to other project, although someday we might get back to work on it.
+**Note:** this project is currently not maintained as each of us moved to other projects, although someday we might get back to work on it.
 In the meantime, feel free to fork it, work on it and even send some pull request.
 We might integrate it.